Healthy eating over 60

 How much alcohol should older people consume?

-It's recommended that healthy men and women should have no more than 10 standard drinks per week.
+It's best not to have more than 10 standard drinks per week.

 Although many older people give up alcohol, those in their 60s who do drink alcohol are more likely to drink more than the Australian guidelines, and those in their 70s are more likely to drink every day.